And the vino flowing

 Cioccolata = Chocolate

-- In keeping with the canonical treatment in the Discworld of Brindisi, which is the Disc's Up to Eleven "Hollywood Italy", A.A.
+- In keeping with the canonical treatment in the Discworld of Brindisi, which is the Disc's "Hollywood Italy", A.A.
 Pessimal gleefully alludes to a Mussolini-like dictator called Il Doge, a sort of Vetinari without the subtlety.
 Among other things, Il Doge allegedly got the coaches to run on time, no mean achievement.
 An organisation not unlike The Mafia is alluded to and the nation has a cheerful domani attitude to punctuality and promptness.
 The national Army has a particular reputation for professional excellence in one military skill, and witches, called vecchia, abound.
 In keeping with the trope, all Brindisian men are required, by legal statute, to be persistent romeos.

 - Roman Holiday features Audrey Hepburn and Gregory Peck taking a romantic Vespa ride, which is essentially this trope in scooter form.